JunyYan/Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles/README.md

 - source: The extracted echo strength sequeces of various lengths.
 - label: The manual bottom detection postion in the corresponding source sequece.

-EMAllParser.py：codes for decoding the raw multibeam binary file.
+EMAllParser.py: codes for decoding the raw multibeam binary file.

 WCP.py: codes for generating along-track multibeam images and one beam echo sequences.